-- Open and close video
+- · Open and close video

-- Open and close audio
+- · Open and close audio

 - Share screen

-You cannot do everything.
-Most online platforms have some form of Q&A or chat room function.
+Our virtual platform has a Q&A and chat function.
 This is fantastic to use as repository of live questions during your session that you can then refer to periodically to break up the flow and improve engagement.

 However, it is virtually impossible to present and monitor this function.
-Every session should have a colleague assigned to the Q&A/chat functionality.
+Every session should have a colleague assigned to the Q&A/chat functionality so think about inviting a chair and a moderator for each event session.